George Kittle Player Prop Bets for the NFL Playoffs | San Francisco vs. Dallas 1/16/2022

 Season Stats

-- So far this season, 18.3% of the 514 passes thrown by his team have gone Kittle's way.
+- Kittle has been the target of 94 of his team's 514 passing attempts this season, or 18.3% of the target share.

-- Kittle has seen the ball thrown his way nine times in the red zone this season, 14.3% of his team's 63 red zone pass attempts.
+- With nine targets in the red zone this season, Kittle has been on the receiving end of 14.3% of his team's 63 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Kittle's matchup with the Cowboys.